metabase/metabase/docs/developers-guide/devenv.md

 ## 3rd party dependencies

 Metabase depends on lots of third-party libraries to run, so you'll need to keep those up to date.
-Clojure will automatically fetch the dependencies when needed.
+The Clojure CLI will automatically fetch the dependencies when needed.
 With JavaScript dependencies, however, you'll need to kick off the installation process manually.

 ```sh
 # javascript dependencies